Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 <img :src="$withBase('/assets/img/references/idp-settings/jit-interconnections-conflict.png')" alt="JIT User Provisioning Interconnections Conflict">

 It means that listed applications depending on the connection that you are trying to update and has 2FA configured in their authentication sequence.
-To avoid unusual login behaviours, you have to conditionally switch **not to use 2FA** for this IdP.
+To avoid unusual login behaviours, you have to conditionally switch to **not to use 2FA** for this IdP.
 Functionally, 2FA requires users' identifier to successfully authenticate.

 You can learn how to conditionally skip authentication using our adaptive script <a :href="$withBase('/references/conditional-auth/api-reference/#execute-a-step')">Adaptive Script Docs</a>.